vikrant001-git/Grocc-Website/README.md

 - Commit your changes<br>
 - Open a Pull Request<br>
 <br>
-## 📄 License<br>
+## 📄 License
-This project is licensed under the MIT License.
-You’re free to use it, modify it, and make it your own.<br>
+This project is licensed under the **MIT License**.
+You’re free to use it, modify it, and make it your own.